Apply for a disabled person’s bus pass plus companion

 If the pass has been stolen, the replacement is free if you reported the incident to the police.
 We will ask you to tell us the crime reference number.

 We will send the replacement pass to you within 10 working days.

-(For Hampshire County Council customers only) If you wish to apply and pay by debit or credit card on-line and you have moved address since your current bus pass was issued and have not notified the County Council of the new details, then you need to contact the Bus Pass Team via email or telephone to update your address before ordering your bus pass online.
+(For Hampshire County Council customers only) If you wish to apply and pay by debit or credit card on-line and you have moved address since your current bus pass was issued and have not notified the County Council of the new details, then you need to contact the bus pass team via email to update your address BEFORE ordering your replacement bus pass online.
 To do this, complete the change of address notification form.
 Allow 5 working days before applying for a new bus pass, to allow time for your address details to be updated.

 Apply and pay by phone on 0300 555 1376.